Creating and Using Layout Templates

 Be sure to delete the asterisk (*).

-- Click the Save button, and the program automatically saves the template to the Templates directory.
+- Click the Save button, and the program automatically saves the template to the Templates directory on your computer.

 - To use this template to create a new layout, select File> Templates> New Layout from Template .